 How to Make Thanksgiving Dinner on a Budget

-Before we get to the recipes, let's take a quick rundown of simple ways to plan a Thanksgiving dinner that won't blow up your budget.
+Let's take a quick rundown of simple ways to plan a Thanksgiving dinner that won't blow up your budget.
 These 10 money-saving tips will help you keep costs down.

 1. Buy Store-Brand Frozen Turkey

 Turkey is usually about 40 percent of the cost of the meal.
 Save money by buying a store-brand frozen turkey (with a coupon) instead of a fresh bird.
 Be sure to allow enough time to thaw the bird: one day in the fridge for every five pounds.

 Potatoes are cheaper by the bag.
 Can't use a whole bag?
 Split it with a thrifty-minded pal.
 Same thing goes for buying butter, eggs, sugar, and flour at big box stores like Costco or Sam's Club.
 Split the packages with friends and you're sharing the savings.

 Herbs are cheaper if you buy in bulk bins where you can purchase only the small amounts you need.

 Look for store coupons and weekly specials, especially during the holidays when retailers are trying to attract you into the stores.

 Generic brands are less expensive but just as good as big-name brands.

 Buy canned cranberry sauce and pumpkin pie filling and other canned goods the week before Thanksgiving when they typically are on sale.

 Like canned goods, frozen ingredients can cost a lot less than fresh.